aiedward/fastai-1/README.md

 Building a character-based language model from scratch using PyTorch that *uses GRU (Gated recurrent unit) or LSTM cells*.
 Trained it on [Nietzsche](https://github.com/mbernico/lstm_bot/blob/master/lstm_bot/nietzsche.txt).

-Example: A sequence started with *for those* is continued with *for those exclusion of the root of through their anth--life as yet grow theleops, again, difficulty, divined claal man, weel viced agrown,diffule, trained, and afwords of history of this all godand depth, to overlooks or to other. for this hand. how possiblity! so that one must necessarily responsible, sequently fredom!" or oven our culture to be expediency, instinct, rationary evidence, again philosophy--*.
+Example: A sequence started with *"for those"* is continued with *"for those exclusion of the root of through their anth--life as yet grow theleops, again, difficulty, divined claal man, weel viced agrown,diffule, trained, and afwords of history of this all godand depth, to overlooks or to other. for this hand. how possiblity! so that one must necessarily responsible, sequently fredom!' or oven our culture to be expediency, instinct, rationary evidence, again philosophy--"*.

 Ok, looks a little like Nietzsche but not quite there yet ;)